 - Holding areas are necessary to enable adult salmon to ascend the river and offer a secure resting area where minimum energy is required to sustain the fish until spawning time.
 They are identified by deep water, fast or slow moving and provide security and shelter (Hendry 2003).

-Key management questions, include are stocks likely to continue to decline? and can strategies be put in place to facilitate a harvestable surplus?
-With current low sea survival and relatively low population numbers, Atlantic salmon are at risk of stabilising at a level unviable for commercial harvesting or angling and sustainable survival.
+With current low sea survival and relatively low population numbers, Atlantic salmon are at risk of stabilising at a low level unviable for commercial harvesting or angling and sustainable survival.
 With sea survival as the main suspect resulting in declining salmon populations it remains essential that rivers are managed as Atlantic salmon habitat so that sufficient juveniles continue to be produced naturally.

 A key management criteria used for salmon management decision making is the conservation limit.
 The term conservation “limit” is used to indicate a habitat based limit for productivity and suggests that any additional juvenile abundance in a particular river would be counterproductive.
 The conservation limit is generally determined as ova numbers, expressed as adult female fish required to ensure sufficient smolts are produced to maintain sustainable returns of adult salmon in particular rivers.
 Now, that current sea returns are of concern it may be appropriate to substitute the term conservation limit with conservation “target” as conservation limits are often not achieved.
 Any harvestable surplus would need to be accounted for as a management target and would be greater than the conservation target to safely accommodate any stock exploitation.